ADHU-ADHU/Anomaly-Detection-Tabular-Data-/README.md

 - ROC or PRC curves
 - F1-maximization
 - Percentile of reconstruction errors from validation data

+## Visualization & Interpretability
+  Visualization is essential in this project for:
+  - Exploring the latent space learned by models
+  - Analyzing how well reconstructions match inputs
+  - Understanding where and how anomalies are detected
+  - Evaluating performance through ROC/PR curves

+  **Reconstruction Error Plots:** Helps visually identify when a model starts to fail at reconstructing the input signal.
+Spikes in reconstruction error correspond to potential anomalies, box plots helps to identify a suitable threshold
+  **Latent Space Visualization (t-SNE / UMAP): ** Techniques like t-SNE and [UMAP](https://umap-learn.readthedocs.io/en/latest/) are used to project high-dimensional latent representations into 2D or 3D space. it shows Separation between normal and anomalous samples in the learned latent space.
+Whether the model forms tight clusters (normal) and separates out anomalies.
+In VAE with appropriate Beta value and max itteration of the algorithm it is possible to obtaine a smooth latent cluster for normal data.

 ## Future Work
 - Incorporation of temporal features